cassiobolba/Python/Data Analysis - Python/Python 101.md

 ## INTRODUCTION
 This project is going to use the following Python Packages:
-* **NumPy:** or Numerical Python, for array of objects, read arrays from disk, element-wise computations with multidimensional arrays, algebra, fourier transform, random number generation, and integration with C, C++ and Fortran;
+**NumPy:** or Numerical Python, for array of objects, read arrays from disk, element-wise computations with multidimensional arrays, algebra, fourier transform, random number generation, and integration with C, C++ and Fortran;

-* **Pandas:** pandas combines the high performance array-computing features of NumPy with the flexible  ata manipulation capabilities of spreadsheets and  elational databases (such as SQL).
+**Pandas:** pandas combines the high performance array-computing features of NumPy with the flexible  ata manipulation capabilities of spreadsheets and  elational databases (such as SQL).
 Perform time-series functionality.
 It means, panel data, and econometric term for structured data.
-* **matplotlib:** Produce plots and other 2D data visualizations.
-It is well-suited for creating plots  suitable for publication.
-It integrates with IPython providing a comfortable interactive environment for plotting and exploring data;
-* **IPython:** Robust interface that offers interactive and exploratory shell to work along the projects. offer html notebook to connect with python, GUI console, infra for distributing computing;
-* **SciPy:** Collection of packs that can solve some problems of scientific computing such as algebra, statistics, signal processsing, linear systems...;
+* Panda is very good in data munging and prep, but not in analysing and modeling;
+* Good Series, Data Frame and Panel Data Type;
+* I/O tools, between in memory nad csv, excel, sql;
+* Handle missing data;
+* Reshape data;
+* Slicing, fancy indexing, subsetting;
+* Merging and joining;
+* Performance;
+* Axis indexing;
+* Time series;

+### CONDA COMMAND
+you can use comands in conda to install, update and delete packages;
+To add Numpy, MatPlotLib and Pandas do the following:
+* go to search on system ad type anaconda;
+* open the "anaconda prompt" (similiar to cmd);
+* type "python";
+* type "import pandas", after type "import numpy" and then "import matplotlib";

+### JUPYTER NOTEBOOK / JUPYTER LAB
+Lauch jupyter lab:
+* go to search on system ad type anaconda;
+* open the "anaconda prompt" (similiar to cmd);
+* type "jupyter lab";

+Shift + enter = run selected cells
+B = Add lines
+X = Delete lines

 ### Import Conventions:
 ```py